Rahu1kr/Metacraft-project/Readme.md

 - `tokenName`: The name of the token is "Rahul."

-- `token-abb`: The abbreviation for the token is "Kumar."
+- `token_abb`: The abbreviation for the token is "Kumar."

-- `total-amount`: The total supply of tokens is tracked using this variable, initially set to 0.
+- `total_amount`: The total supply of tokens is tracked using this variable, initially set to 0.

 ### Token Balances